-At this stage of the leasing process, the act of leasing parcels would not result in any activity that might affect various resources.
-Even if lease parcels are leased, it remains unknown whether development would actually occur, and if so, where specific wells would be drilled and where facilities would be placed.
+Potential indirect effects associated with a lease sale would result from any future developments.
+The BLM assumes there is a high interest in development of any leased parcels but, even if lease parcels are leased, it remains unknown and is speculative to assume whether development would actually occur, and if so, it is speculative to assume where specific wells would be drilled and where facilities would be placed.
 This would not be determined until the BLM receives an application for permit to drill (APD) in which detailed information about proposed wells and facilities would be provided for particular leases.
-Therefore, this EA discusses potential effects that could occur in the event of development.
+Therefore, this EA discusses potential effects that could occur in the event of development to help understand potential yet still speculative effects resulting from development.

-Upon receipt of an APD, the BLM would initiate a more site-specific National Environmental Policy Act (NEPA) analysis to more fully analyze and disclose site-specific effects of specifically identified activities.
+Upon receipt of an APD, the BLM would initiate a more site-specific National Environmental Policy Act (NEPA) analysis with public review opportunities to more fully analyze and disclose site-specific effects of specifically identified activities.
 In all potential exploration and development scenarios, the BLM would require the use of best management practices (BMPs) documented in "Surface Operating Standards and Guidelines for Oil and Gas Exploration and Development" (USDI and USDA 2007), also known as the "Gold Book."
 The BLM could also identify APD Conditions of Approval (COAs), based on site-specific analysis which could include moving the well location, restrict timing of the project, or require other reasonable measures to minimize adverse impacts (43 CFR 3101.1-2 Surface use rights; Lease Form 3100-11, Section 6) to protect sensitive resources, and to ensure compliance with laws, regulations, and land use plans.